Had enough of the radio?

 - “阿正傳的真實故事” (ā zhèng zhuàn de zhēn shí gù shì) — “The True Story of Ah Q” by 魯迅 (lǔ xùn) — Lu Xun — This literary Chinese classic follows a peasant named Ah Q who serves as both the bully and the victim in this story.

-Ximalaya is similar to ysts8.com in that it’s entirely in hanzi and probably not the best audiobook resource for Mandarin newbies.
+Ximalaya is entirely in hanzi and probably not the best audiobook resource for Mandarin newbies.

 For intermediate and advanced readers, you can enjoy an equally ample supply of audiobooks that are mostly free of charge.
 Ximalaya also boasts streaming features for some of its audiobooks, so you don’t even have to download anything!
 Enjoy audiobook novels, biographies, podcasts, news and much more.